corydunnlab/SequenceBouncer/README.txt

   -g GAP_PERCENT_CUT, --gap_percent_cut GAP_PERCENT_CUT
                         For columns with a greater fraction of gaps than the selected value (expressed in percent), data will be ignored in calculations (Default is 2).

+---
+This could be the starting point before further exploration of parameters:

+A) If the alignment is of moderate size:

+python SequenceBouncer.py -i <input alignment.fasta>

+B) If the alignment is of substantial size:

+python SequenceBouncer.py -i <input alignment.fasta> -n 100 -t 10 -s 2